 The following table summarizes, with respect to our Named Executive Officers, information relating to the compensation earned for services rendered in all capacities.
-Our Named Executive Officers consist of our four current executive officers, including our Chief Executive Officer and Chief Financial Officer.
+Our Named Executive Officers consist of our three current executive officers, including our Co-Chief Executive Officers and Chief Financial Officer, and our former President and Chief Executive Officer.

-Summary Compensation Table for Fiscal Year Ended January 31, 2015
+Summary Compensation Table for Fiscal Year Ended January 31, 2017